 Chicago Maroon: When did you start playing tennis?

-CM: And when did you know you’d want to play in college?
+CM: When did you know you’d be able to play in college?

 CM: Do you follow professional tennis?

 CM: Who’s your favorite player?